TheHutGroup/game-of-code-2016/README.md

 # Welcome to Game of Code 2015!
-## A A competition for software developers to win £100,000
+## A competition for software developers to win £100,000

 Follow [@twitter_handle](https://#) for competition news and updates.